Volatile in C

 In C, the volatile keyword indicates that a value may change between different accesses, even if it does not appear to be modified.

-The volatile keyword prevents the compiler from performing optimization on code involving volatile objects, thus ensuring that each volatile variable assignment and read has a corresponding memory access(Wikipedia reference).
+keyword prevents the compiler from performing optimization on code involving volatile objects, thus ensuring that each volatile variable assignment and read has a corresponding memory access(Wikipedia reference).

 It is intended to prevent the compiler from applying any optimizations on objects that can change in ways that cannot be determined by the compiler.